 - a source toolbar at the top horizontally

-- a single button favorites toolbar at the top horizontally with a user's frequently used buttons available at a single keypress
+- a user menu toolbar at the top horizontally created with a user's frequently used Opus buttons selected over time from the source menu

 - the most screen efficient horizontal toolbar is using only icons